KrishnaHPatel/ML_Heart_Disease_Predictor/README.md

 # Heart Disease Prediction

 ## Overview
 This project is based on a Kaggle dataset where we need to predict heart disease using the given training, validation, and test datasets.
 The following machine learning techniques were applied to achieve the best prediction accuracy: Logistic Regression, K-Nearest Neighbors (KNN), K-Nearest Neighbors with Principal Component Analysis (PCA), and Random Forest.
-Hyperparameter tuning was performed using Grid Search.

 ## Dataset
 The dataset includes training, validation, and test datasets with features such as age, sex, cholesterol levels, etc., and a label indicating the presence of heart disease.
+The datasets are taken from Kaggle.

 - [Kaggle Heart Disease Dataset](https://www.kaggle.com/datasets)